Rate this Page

 async fn init(&mut self, _this: &Instance<Self>) -> Result<(), anyhow::Error>

-The init method is called after the actor has been constructed with new and registered with the runtime.
+The init method is called after the actor has been constructed and registered with the runtime.
 It is passed a reference to the actor’s Instance, allowing access to runtime services such as:

 • The actor’s ID and status